Swedish title: Engelska: Kandidatkurs

 The contents of the course (English level 3)

 This course is considerably more academic than the previous courses in English (ENGA04 and ENGA22), and the main focus is on the degree project (worth 15 credits).
-The choice between literature and linguistics also determines most of the other courses you take.
-If your specialisation is linguistics, you take English linguistics (6 credits) and typically a linguistic Elective course (5 credits), while if your specialisation is literature, you take English literature (6 credits) and usually a literary Elective course (5 credits).
+The choice between literature and linguistics also determines the other courses you take.
+If your specialisation is linguistics, you take English linguistics: Theory, Method and Academic Writing (7.5 credits) and typically a linguistic Elective course (7.5 credits), while if your specialisation is literature, you take English literature: Theory, Method and Academic Writing (7.5 credits) and usually a literary Elective course (7.5 credits).

 After the course (English level 3)

 After having finished this course you can get a BA (bachelor's degree) in English, provided that you also have 90 credits in other subjects.
 When you have a BA, you can apply to a master's programme and go on to get an MA (master's degree) in English.
-At the Centre for Languages and Literature (SOL) there is a master's programme in translation, a master's programme in literature, culture and media, and a master's programme in languages and linguistics.
+At the Centre for Languages and Literature (SOL) there is a master's programme in literature, culture and media, and a master's programme in languages and linguistics.

-There is also the possibility of studying 1.5 years at Campus Helsingborg to become a school teacher (KPU Kompletterande Pedagogisk Utbildning), when you have 90 or 120 credits of English and the same number of credits in another relevant subject.
-Please consult the relevant information about KPU at http://www.uvet.lu.se/utbildning/amneslararutbildning/kompletterande-pedagogisk-utbildning/.
+There is also the possibility of studying 1.5 years at the Department of Education to become a school teacher (KPU Kompletterande Pedagogisk Utbildning), when you have 90 or 120 credits of English and the required number of credits in another relevant subject.
+Please read the relevant information about KPU at https://www.uvet.lu.se/utbildning/kompletterande-pedagogisk-utbildning.

 Today it is normally necessary to have an MA if you want to be a Ph.D. student and eventually get a Ph.D. and teach English at university level.